Vector-analysis/Vector-analysis.github.io/_pages/home.md

 I'm now doing my undergraduate research program about the swelling behavior of red blood cells, advised by Prof. <a href="https://www.coe.pku.edu.cn/teaching/all_time/7283.html">Guang Chen</a>.

 In my free time, I love listening to music and occasionally creating my own.
-If you’re interested, please check out my [gallery]({{ site.baseurl }}/gallery) and give it a shot!
+If you're interested, please check out my [gallery]({{ site.baseurl }}/gallery) and give it a listen!

 You can find more about me in my [curriculum vitae]({{ site.baseurl }}/downloads/CV.pdf).<!--({{ site.baseurl }}/downloads/Zhaofeng_CV.pdf)-->